 Potential Fetal Complications and Outcomes of Hyperemesis Gravidarum (HG)

 Beyond the fetal loss rate of 34%, children are at risk for numerous complications from hyperemesis gravidarum (HG), especially if the mother's symptoms are severe, prolonged, inadequately treated, or there is a delay in medical intervention.
 Specifically, weight loss over 15% of pre-pregnancy weight is highly predictive of adverse fetal impact.

 The exact causation is not entirely clear but high cortisol levels and stress, micronutrient deficiencies (vit K embryopathy, Wernicke’s encephalopathy), and inadequate maternal support, resources and access to care all play a role.
 Some problems may also be related to specific issues (e.g. IV infection, emboli, medication side-effects).
 Effective care is crucial.

 If women with HG are given early medical care enough to manage their symptoms and minimize nutritional deficiencies, both mother and child will be healthier now and in the future.

-The adverse health consequences for mother and child, as well as the costs of healthcare and lost productivity affect her family, the community and the nation.
-These women and their children deserve excellent care, and a chance at a healthy future.
+The adverse health consequences for mother and child, as well as the costs of healthcare and lost productivity, affect families, the community, and the nation.
+These women and their children deserve excellent care and a chance at a healthy future.

 Kimber MacGibbon, RN